Q: How do I apply for admission?

 Q: What are your freshman admission requirements?

-A: Admission to UMSL is based upon a 120-point scale, consisting of a core high school curriculum, class rank or grade point average, and standardized test scores (ACT or SAT), as outlined by the Board of Curators for the University of Missouri system.
+A: Admission to UMSL is based upon a 120-point scale, consisting of a core high school curriculum, class rank or core grade point average, and standardized test scores (ACT or SAT), as outlined by the Board of Curators for the University of Missouri system.
 Detailed Freshmen Admission Requirements are listed elsewhere on the website.

 Q: Do I have to send transcripts from the schools at which I am taking dual enrollment courses?